Opinion | Why Democrats should prepare for years of headaches

 Many of the factors pushing Democrats toward more elaborate kludges are out of their control.
 But regardless, the result is that this legislation — likely the most important of Biden’s presidency — is a gigantic collection of kludges.

-As with the ACA — the most important legislation of Obama’s presidency — the result will probably be a lot of good done for Americans.
+As with the ACA — the most important legislation of Barack Obama’s presidency — the result will probably be a lot of good done for Americans.
 But the price for Democrats may once again be years of policy and political headaches.